cunnane/xloil/docs/source/xlOil_Python/TypeConversion.rst

 Importing ``xloil.pillow`` registers a custom return converter for ``PIL.Image``.
-To gain control over the image size and position, use the :py::class:`xloil.pillow.ReturnImage` return annotation.
+To gain control over the image size and position, use the :py:class:`xloil.pillow.ReturnImage` return annotation.

 Similarly a matplotlib figure can be returned directly